Perry Ng: International career

 Ng is eligible for the Singapore national team through his paternal grandfather.
 He told FourFourTwo in May 2017 that he wanted to represent them and had been contacted by the Football Association of Singapore.
 In October 2023, Ng announced in a BBC interview, that he has been working to get his Singaporean citizenship, meaning he would need to give up his British passport, due to Singapore's dual-citizenship law.

 On 2 September 2024, and prior to applying for Singaporean citizenship, Ng, alongside Japan-born Kyoga Nakamura, was called up to the Singapore national team centralised training camp.
 On 6 February 2025, the Football Association of Singapore general secretary Chew Chun-Liang announced that Ng would be applying for Singapore citizenship through the Foreign Sports Talent Scheme.
 During the March 2025 international window, Ng travelled to Singapore on 18 March to train with the Lions.
-Ng received his Singapore permanent residency on 21 March 2025, making him a step closer to represent the Singapore national team.
+Ng received his Singapore permanent residency on 21 March 2025, taking him a step closer to joining the Singapore national team.
+In August 2026, Ng said he was "getting closer" to Singaporean citizenship.
+In September 2026, Ng received his Singaporean citizenship.
+As Singapore do not permit multiple citizenships in adulthood, Ng had relinquished his British citizenship in the process.